anandmurugesan/home/index.md

 ## Various and sundry

-From December 2023 to February 2024, I'll be shuttling (actually, riding or pillion riding a motorbike) across the Tamil Nadu and Kerala border (Palakkad-Pollachi), conducting fieldwork for the Valuing Democracy project.
+From December 2023 to February 2024, I'll mostly be shuttling (actually, riding or pillion riding a motorbike) across the Tamil Nadu and Kerala border (Palakkad-Pollachi), conducting fieldwork for the Valuing Democracy project.
 Some stills from the field:

 <img src="Palakkad_Vengodi_Training.jpeg" width="225" height="150" /> <img src="Palakkad_Para_LunchPlace.jpeg" width="225" height="150" />

-Debriefing and training enumerators at the field office in Vengodi, Palakkad, and our go-to lunch spot (Hotel Venkatesh Bhavan, Para).
+Debriefing and training enumerators at the field office in Vengodi, Palakkad.
+Our go-to lunch place is Hotel Venkatesh Bhavan, which uses a wood-fired stove for cooking and redolent of [Malgudi Days](https://www.youtube.com/watch?v=mIYA5qANs_A).

 <img src="PoliticianInterview_Ramassery.jpeg" width="225" height="150" /> <img src="Idli_Ramassery.jpeg" width="225" height="150" />